devadvance/devadvance.github.io/_posts/2019-06-07-the-hidden-complexity-of-the-humble-transit-countdown-clock.md

 ---
-layout: 2018design-post
+layout: post
 title: The hidden complexity of the humble transit countdown clock
+image: /images/posts/2019-06-07_1.jpg
 ---

 # The hidden complexity of the humble transit countdown clock

-## There's a lot of magic to a simple number on a screen
+**There's a lot of magic to a simple number on a screen**

 {% if page.date %}{{ page.date | date: "%A, %B %-d, %Y" }}{% endif %}